apify/apify-docs/content/academy/apify_platform/getting_started/creating_actors.md

 ![Multifile editor]({{@asset apify_platform/getting_started/images/multifile-editor.webp}})

-The area where you can see some code and files is the called the **Multifile editor**, and it is your gateway to writing actor directly on the Apify platform.
+The area where you can see some code and files is the called the **multifile editor**, and it is your gateway to writing actor directly on the Apify platform.

 Go ahead and delete the three lines of code in the **main.js**  file that look like this: